TheLartians/Observe/README.md

 target_link_libraries(myProject LarsEvent)
 ```

-Alternatively, download the repository include it via `add_subdirectory`.
+Alternatively, the repository can be cloned locally and included it via `add_subdirectory`.
 Installing lars::Event will make it findable in CMake's `find_package`.